mhykari/Linux-Scripts/SSH Config/Readme.md

 2- Run command "chmod +x fssh.sh" <br />
 3- Finde your server with directly run script "./fssh.sh <last_two_octets_or_hostname>" or use "fssh <last_two_octets_or_hostname>" command if you have added the path of script to .bashrc file by adding "export PATH=$PATH:path/to/script" to the .bashrc file <br />
 4- If just one host matches, you directly connect to the host, but if multiple hosts match, you can select the hosts and connect to it.<br />

+### How to use fssh-mobaxterm.sh scrip:
+1- Open mobaxterm and enter command "open /home/mobaxterm/"
+2- Place the script file there
+3- If you are using ssh-key, place the key in the location used in script.